MICC Fort Belvoir employees recognized for support to the Army Warfighter Brain Health Task Force

-Francisco Velazquez-Salazar was commended by Col. Megan Moakler, Deputy Director of Army Warfighter Brain Health Task Force at a ceremony on March 17, 2026.
-Pascal was among three employees from the Mission and Installation Contracting Command, Fort Belvoir, that were recently recognized by the Office of the Surgeon General for their procurement support having far-reaching impacts across the Department of War for their expert execution of a complex procurement action during the final months of fiscal year 2025.
+FORT BELVOIR, VA- Three employees from the Mission and Installation Contracting Command, Fort Belvoir office were recently recognized by the Office of the Surgeon General for their procurement support having far-reaching impacts across the Department of War.

+Gwen Bridges, Oswald Pascal, and Francisco Velazquez-Salazar were commended for their expert execution of a complex procurement action during the final months of fiscal year 2025 by Col. Megan Moakler and Steven Porter, Office of the Surgeon General.
+Facing tight year-end deadlines, the team successfully navigated intricate requirements to secure essential equipment to support the Army’s medical mission globally.

+“While many organizations would have declined the undertaking, due to the protracted complexity and high-stakes nature of the requirement, MICC-FBVA proactively assumed the mantle of leadership, “Moakler said.

 |Date Taken: